The study program MoDE in general

 Generally speaking: Yes.
 However, the final decision whether you can use some of your ECTS from former Master programs in the MoDE rests with the Examination Board and can only be answered on a case by case basis.

 Yes, of course.
 Although the MoDE does not require an exchange semester, you are welcome to broaden your experience doing one.
-You can find more information on our partner universities and the different possibilities for your time abroad on the Website of the International Office.
+You can find more information on our partner universities and the different possibilities for your time abroad on the website of Viadrina International Affairs.

-Generally yes!
+Generally yes.
 As an exchange student, you can take courses from any faculty and any study level - as long as your home university agrees to this and there are no objections in the course description.
-Please find a list of non-German courses offered in the previous semesters here.
-You can find the course catalog of the current semester on our website.
+Please note that not all of our courses are open for exchange students.
+Please contact the lecturer directly.

 Interested in coming to the European University Viadrina as an exchange student?
-Visit the website of the International Office for more information.
+Visit the website of Viadrina International Affairs for more information.

 The ENS does not provide own funding for incoming students.
-There are, however, various scholarship opportunities at the European University Viadrina, which you can find on the website of the International Office.
+There are, however, various scholarship opportunities at the European University Viadrina, which you can find on the website of Viadrina International Affairs.

 Yes, of course.
 We believe that diversity can drive the productivity of teams.
 With your professional experience, you bring a lot of valuable knowledge and competence.
 You can expand your experience by carrying out new tasks, e.g. as a mentor for other students.
 At ENS, you will have the chance to boost your career or get ready for a new professional field.
 If you are still unsure whether the ENS is the right place for you, do not hesitate to contact us for individual support.

 The MoDE is a full-time study program.
-However, many students in Germany work part-time. if you aim at working besides your studies, we recommend you to look for a job with flexible working hours (not more than 20h per week) and one that is ideally related to your study program as this creates new learning opportunities.
+However, many students in Germany work part-time. if you aim at working besides your studies, we recommend you to look for a job with flexible working hours (not more than 20h per week) and one that is ideally related to your study program and could be recognized as the (mandatory) internship which is part of the MoDE.

 We will try our best to make it feel like a true community at ENS.
 Most of the seminars will take place in small groups with 10 to max.
 30 people, depending on the topic and format.
 Like this, we can ensure that you take the most out of your learning experience at ENS and get individual support by our academic staff.

-If you hold an international academic degree, you can follow the regular application process.
-We will check the equivalence of your bachelor’s degree and let you know if any questions come up.
+If you hold an international academic degree, your application will be processed by uni-assist.
 If you are not sure how to proceed, please find a detailed 5-Step-Guide here.
-For a list of documents you will need as an international student, please follow this link.
+If you experience any dificulties, please send us an

 Yes.
 You can upload your master’s degree instead of your bachelor’s to proof that you have acquired at least 10 ECTS in either social sciences (or a related subject, e.g. political science), economic sciences, law or technical sciences.
 However, please note that you cannot mix your bachelor’s and master’s, i.e., you cannot use the final grade of your bachelor’s while at the same time using credits from your master’s.

 Of course.
-If you have the feeling that you can cover all four aspects (challenges of digital transformation; your entrepreneurship idea; sustainability and financing; your expectations from the study program) in less than five pages, there is no problem.
+If you have the feeling that you can cover all aspects in less than two pages, there is no problem.